awsdocs/iam-user-guide/doc_source/id_roles_providers_create_saml_assertions.md

 ```

 **`AudienceRestriction` and `Audience`**
-For security reasons, AWS must be included as an audience in the SAML assertion your IdP sends to AWS\.
+For security reasons, AWS should be included as an audience in the SAML assertion your IdP sends to AWS\.
 For the value of the `Audience` element, specify either `https://signin.aws.amazon.com/saml` or `urn:amazon:webservices`\.
 The following sample XML snippets from SAML assertions show how this key can be specified by the IdP\.
 Include whichever sample applies to your use case\.

 ```
 <Conditions>